 Hospice care can be given in the patient’s home, hospital, nursing home, or private hospice facility.
 Hospice is not a place; it is a service.
 PruittHealth operates Hospice Care at Christian City, providing hospice services in the patient’s home for residents who live on the Christian City campus.

-For center-based hospice needs, our preferred in-patient hospice provider is Southwest Christian Care, a full-service, not-for-profit ministry that provides all services at no cost to patients or their families.
+For hospice needs on the Christian City campus, there are two options.
+PruittHealth operates Hospice Care at Christian City, providing hospice services in the patient’s home for residents who live at Christian City as well as for individuals who live in the surrounding community.
+Southwest Christian Care, a full-service, not-for-profit ministry that provides in-patient hospice care services at no cost to patients or their families, is located on Lester Road adjacent to Christian City.
 While separate from Christian City, our close partnership with Southwest Christian Care spans over three decades.
-For more information about the quality services provided by Southwest Christian Care, please go to www.swchristiancare.org.
+For more information about the services provided by Southwest Christian Care, please visit www.swchristiancare.org

 When is Hospice care appropriate?